Birmingham RICO Lawyer

 Christian & Small has extensive experience in litigating cases concerning the misappropriation of trade secrets.
-Our attorneys litigate claims involving trademark infringement, unfair competition, dilution and misappropriation of trade secrets in federal and state courts.
-We have helped our clients recover lost profits, damages and have secured injunctive relief from the courts.
-Moreover, our experience litigating these cases helps us educate our clients about the best methods for protecting themselves before problems arise.
-We have drafted and sought enforcement of non-competes, restrictive covenants and confidential non-disclosure agreements.
+Their attorneys litigate claims involving trademark infringement, unfair competition, dilution and misappropriation of trade secrets in federal and state courts.
+They have helped clients recover lost profits, damages and have secured injunctive relief from the courts.
+Moreover, their experience litigating these cases helps them educate clients about the best methods for protecting themselves before problems arise.
+The attorneys have drafted and sought enforcement of non-competes, restrictive covenants and confidential non-disclosure agreements.

 State and federal laws regulating the various modes of transportation are almost as numerous and dynamic as the routes taken by America’s drivers, pilots, captains and conductors.
 In response to increasing numbers of distracted driving accidents, the United States banned handheld texting by drivers of commercial trucks and buses in 2010; drivers now face fines of up to $3,000 for talking or texting on mobile phones.
 Challenges to hours of service requirements are making their way through the appellate court system, and security and safety remain primary concerns of the transportation and logistics industry.

 Christian & Small enjoys an established reputation as a preeminent transportation litigation law firm.
-We are accessible 24 hours a day, seven days a week, to assist our transportation clients.
-Our goal is to proactively assist our clients with the assessment of risk and liability, and reduce the cost of claims and the number of lawsuits.
+They are accessible 24 hours a day, seven days a week, to assist transportation clients.
+Christian & Small’s goal is to proactively assist their clients with the assessment of risk and liability, and reduce the cost of claims and the number of lawsuits.

 According to the Alabama Trucking Association, trucks deliver almost 90-percent of the products shipped into and out of the state each day.
 Christian & Small’s transportation lawyers represent many of the major truck lines operating throughout the United States.
 Two members of the firm have been admitted to the Trucking Industry Defense Association (TIDA) and three are members of the Transportation Lawyers Association.